AI Agents for Stock Trading: 9 Use Cases & ROI (2026)

 - Black-box reasoning: Not providing explanations or TCA, making it hard for users to trust outcomes.

 - One-size-fits-all: Using the same strategy across instruments and venues without adaptation.
+For instance, strategies that work for equities may fail in commodities trading or forex trading without significant recalibration.

 How Do AI Agents Improve Customer Experience in Stock Trading?